 Here is a story the media will never tell, because there is no money in it.
 Prince George’s County, Maryland, is the wealthiest majority-Black county in the United States.
 Its median household income exceeds $90,000.
-Its homeownership rate is over 62 percent.
+Its homeownership rate tops 62 percent.
 Its public schools send students to every elite university in the country (U.S. Census Bureau, American Community Survey).

 - A Black man killed by police is a five-day story